Image Credit: Pexels CC0 Licence

 For most parents, the idea of getting anything bigger than a labrador is scary and many creatures require a significant amount of care to stay happy and healthy.
 However, if you’re willing to do something a little different and allow your little zookeeper in training a bit of leeway, there are a few animals you might like to consider.

 Horses are a surprisingly popular pet choice and though they require a lot of maintenance, they do give a lot back.
-Once you’ve sorted out stables, worked out who’s going to muck out and sourced everything from horse girths to rugs, horses can help to boost your kid’s confidence.
+Once you’ve sorted out stables, worked out who’s going to muck out and sourced everything, horses can help to boost your kid’s confidence.
 Give them a safe space to relax, have fun and encourage them to live a healthy and responsible lifestyle too.

 Before you jump straight into buying a horse, though, do try taking some riding lessons and see if there’s anyone who needs help taking care of their horse.
 Lots of horse owners need someone who can share the load and this is a good chance to see if you’re up to the task before you spend a small fortune.
 You should also make sure that your kids are willing to put in the time doing chores around the stables because owning a horse isn’t just about the fun stuff – it’s hard work too!